 Priority health schemes and tests

 - DNA test - PLL - part of The Kennel Club's CombiBreed package* (see below).
-Find list of clear, carrier or affected dogs
+Find list of tested dogs

 - Eye screening scheme (BVA/KC/ISDS)

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - Check inbreeding calculators

 *CombiBreed - simple to use and easy to organise all-in-one DNA tests for breeders

 The DNA tests listed above marked with an asterisk (*) are included in our CombiBreed health test package.
 This includes: